Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 ## Ok, diversion over

-So that gives me an idea, what if i set the intarget on a phosphor pass to minecraft:main, and the aux target to the fun blurred sobel, if our theory on how the shader works is correct, the phosphor program should be able to combine the two with a per channel max() function, and it will also have a builtin per channel multiplier for our sobel frame buffer
+So that gives me an idea, what if I set the intarget on a phosphor pass to minecraft:main, and the aux target to the fun blurred sobel, if our theory on how the shader works is correct, the phosphor program should be able to combine the two with a per channel max() function, and it will also have a builtin per channel multiplier for our sobel frame buffer

 ![](example_shader1.png)

-Yeah! that looks cool, the horizontal blur makes walls have an interesting 3d effect, and the strong rgb colors after the high Phosphor uniform multiplication i used makes it look very "simulationy"
+Yeah! that looks cool, the horizontal blur makes walls have an interesting 3d effect, and the strong rgb colors after the high Phosphor uniform multiplication I used makes it look very "simulation-y"

 ```json
 assets/tutorial_shader/shaders/post/example.json